sk00t3r/debian-install-ionqt/README.md

 # Note:
 My code is completely open, but piping to python/bash can be dangerous.
 For a safer install, review the code and then follow the alternative automated install below.

-You may have to install curl (not all distros cone with this installed).
+You may have to install curl.
 To install curl run the following:

 sudo apt-get install curl -y

 python <(curl "https://gist.githubusercontent.com/sk00t3r/f49234fa5bddbca3614cb7e60c63d44b/raw/dbd30dde50a5b811998cfe22ab7ff23bd6ee0ea5/installtest.py" -s -N)

-Copy the ion.conf to the correct directory.
+Copy the ion.conf to the correct directory, (cd ~/.ionomy/) and edit the file to create a username and password.

 # Alternative Automated Install: